manuelbl/JavaDoesUSB/README.md

 - Enumeration of USB devices
 - Control transfer
 - Bulk transfer
-- Notification about connected/disconnected devices
+- Notifications about connected/disconnected devices
+- Descriptive information about interfaces, settings and endpoints

 ### To do

 - Interrupt transfer
 - Isochronous transfer
-- Descriptive information about interfaces, settings and endpoints
 - Alternate interface settings
 - Composite devices (on Windows)
 - Generate and publish JavaDoc documentation